Mr-GR/genai-003-help-desk-ai-agent/README.md

 # Getting started help-desk-ai-agent
+Install the initial environment

-# For Mac open Terminal and run the following
+## For Mac open Terminal and run the following

-'pip install numpy pandas matplotlib sickit-learn'
+`pip install numpy pandas matplotlib sickit-learn`

-'pip install jupyter'
+`pip install jupyter`

-# To run a jupyter server run the following
+## To run a jupyter server run the following

-'jupyter notebook'
+`jupyter notebook`

+## For windows TBD